A Pioneer In Small Production Spirits, Bringing Pot-Distilled Whiskey Back To The United States

 The distillers at Hotaling & Co. present this whiskey in commemoration of the 1906 San Francisco earthquake and fire, and in celebration of the city’s remarkable rebirth.
 In 1906, earthquake, fire and dynamite ravaged San Francisco, claiming 28,188 buildings and an incalculable number of lives.
 After the disaster, several clergymen asserted that the catastrophe had been divine retribution, visited upon the City by the Bay for its sinful ways.
 Thanks in part to the pluck and ingenuity of its staff, however, A.P.
 Hotaling & Co.’s Jackson Street whiskey warehouse survived.
 And so, “while millions of dollars worth of normally non-inflammable material was reduced to ashes,” the Argonaut observed, thousands of “barrels of highly inflammable whisky were preserved intact in the heart of the tremendous holocaust.”
 This unusual whiskey has been aged for 11 years in once-used, charred oak whiskey barrels.
 Many of the finest Scottish “single malts” are aged in the same manner.
 The method of producing this Hotaling’s Whiskey is identical to the other Old Potrero whiskeys—it is a pot-distilled spirit from a mash of 100% malted rye.
 Only the barrel aging is different.
 50% ABV

-- Palate: Aggressive, big structure with juniper at the forefront that opens up and reveals its full complexity in the finish with notes of lemon peel, cardamom and lemongrass
+- Palate: Big structure with juniper at the forefront that opens up and reveals its bold personality in the ﬁnish with notes of lemon peel, cardamom and lemongrass

 - "Smooth, clean and very dry with assertive, classic flavors of juniper and citrus: a martini with one eyebrow raised." - Eric Asimov, New York Times